 Law & Finance (LLM)

-Starting in September 2018, the Amsterdam Law School and the Amsterdam Business School of the University of Amsterdam will team up to offer a new Master’s programme in Law & Finance (LLM).
+In September 2018, the Amsterdam Law School and the Amsterdam Business School launched the first year of a new Master’s programme in Law & Finance (LLM).
 The growing importance of finance to the global economy has made it increasingly important that lawyers have a good grasp of financial economics.
-According to both a Harvard Law School survey and the industry leaders we spoke to during the design phase and development of this Master’s programme, law students with extensive knowledge of Corporate Finance, Accounting, and Financial Statement Analysis have a clear advantage in the jobs market over students without that knowledge and those skills.
+According to both a Harvard Law School survey and the industry leaders we spoke to during the design phase and development of this programme, law students with extensive knowledge of Corporate Finance, Accounting, and Financial Statement Analysis have a clear advantage in the jobs market over students without that knowledge and those skills.

 The programme at a glance